datatogether/datatogether/README.md

 ## Vision

 _Our future abilities and role in broader movement, NOT a utopian static state.
-Meant to be inspirational to ourselves and partners to strive together, and can be more flowery than the mission_
+Meant to be inspirational to ourselves and partners to strive together, and can be more flowery than the mission_.

 Together we are the civic layer of the decentralized web where communities work cooperatively, share responsibilities, and reinforce each other so that data is accessible to all, immediately discoverable, easily verifiable, and robustly preserved.